shervinkh/telegram-bot/README.md

 ===========

 This program requires qt framework, telegram-cli program, and python3.
-You should specify telegram-cli and python3 path when running program.
+You should specify telegram-cli path when running program.
-(e.g. ./Telegram-Bot telegram-cli python)
+(e.g. ./Telegram-Bot telegram-cli)

+You can specify python3 path in run.sh file.
+You should create an unprivillaged user named noone and have sudo and pkill.
+(Because this program uses them to run calc commands in a controlled environment)

 The program makes its database in the first run but it won't work.
 After the first run exit and insert telegram group (chat) IDs you want